morganwu277/code_snippets/bash.md

 echo "tmpfs       /mnt/ramdisk tmpfs   nodev,nosuid,noexec,nodiratime,size=28g   0 0" >> /etc/fstab

 # 3. create crontab job to sync data from ramdisk to real disk
-#    1. first one is to rsync every min
+#    1. first one is to rsync every min, only when `/mnt/ramdisk/ccache/0` exist, ie. mounted, and not cleared
 #    2. second one is to copy data from backup to ramdisk
 $ crontab -l
-* * * * * rsync -avz /mnt/ramdisk /var/lib/backup
+* * * * * ( ! ls /mnt/ramdisk/ccache/0 >/dev/null 2>&1 ) || rsync --delete -avz /mnt/ramdisk /var/lib/backup
-@reboot rsync -avz /var/lib/backup/ramdisk/ /mnt/ramdisk/
+@reboot ls -1 /var/lib/backup/ramdisk/ccache/ | parallel rsync -avz /var/lib/backup/ramdisk/ccache/{} /mnt/ramdisk/ccache/ ; chown -R nfsnobody.nfsnobody /mnt/ramdisk/* ; chmod -R 755 /mnt/ramdisk/*

 # 4. if we need to export it as NFS folder as global file cache?
 #    1. use async for performance